CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 In 12 hour clock time the hours reset after midday, so an hour after midday is written as 1 pm.
 The pm means "in the afternoon".

-For 24 hour clock, the hours continue counting up after midday.
+For 24 hour clocks, the hours continue counting up after midday.
 So in 24 hour clock, 1 hour after midday would be 13:00 and so on.
 We can write a short table summarising some of the times and how they are converted from 24 hour to 12 hour: